Recoleta, Buenos Aires: History

 When Buenos Aires suffered terrible cholera and yellow fever epidemics in the 1870s, the population of the city spread out to avoid the contagion.
 It was for that reason that, while the underprivileged classes settled in the south-southwest of the city, the most wealthy settled in the Recoleta area, where the height of the terrain reduced the presence of insects which transmitted the diseases.

-These families (many of which were members of the ruling national elite, considered of "noble" ancestry (although there were no noblemen in the former Hispanic territories) for having descended from respected historical figures from the period of Argentine independence), built mansions and other notable buildings in several European architectural styles of the period (many of which were demolished towards the end of the 1950s and beginning of the 1960s and once again during the 2000s).
+These families, many of which were members of the ruling national elite, considered of "noble" ancestry (although there were no noblemen in the former Hispanic territories) for having descended from respected historical figures from the period of Argentine independence, built mansions and other notable buildings in several European architectural styles of the period.
+Many of these were demolished in the early 1950s and late 1960s or during the 2000s.
 Consequently, Buenos Aires has often been referred to as the "Paris of South America".
 Nowadays, what is left of these traditional buildings coexist with elegant modern constructions.

 Together with some sections of the neighboring communities of Retiro and Palermo, Recoleta forms a part of the area known as Barrio Norte, Buenos Aires, a traditional residential zone for the city's most affluent families, where a great portion of the cultural life of the city is concentrated.

 Culture

 Church of Nuestra Señora del Pilar.

+Buenos Aires Design, commercial center dedicated exclusively to décor and design, and home to the Hard Rock Cafe.